-Service name and description Configuration settings (changes cause the service to redeploy) Prop erties Monitors the other System services and restarts them Max heap size: Maximum amount of memory to allocate to the Java heap for each instance of the service.
-Type an Number of instances: N/A if necessary.
-Also responsible for Also integer number of bytes.
+Service name and description Configuration settings (changes cause the service to redeploy) Properties Watchdog Service Options RAM needed per instance: N/A Responsible for initial system startup; monitors other System services and restarts them if necessary Max heap size: Maximum amount of memory to allocate to the Java heap for each instance of the service.
+Type an integer number of bytes.
 You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
-The default is 1024 MB. • Heap new size: Heap size for the Java virtual machine.
+The default is 1024 MB.
+Heap new size: Heap size for the Java virtual machine.
 Valid values are integers representing a number of bytes.
-You can optionally specify the Service unit cost: 5 initial system startup.
-Heap new size: He virtual machine.
-Va integers represent bytes.
-You can opt suffixes k (kilobytes).
-The de g (gigabytes).
-The de site of the suffixer of the su Persistent or floating?
+You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
+The default is 512 MB.
+Number of instances: N/A Service unit cost: 5 Persistent or floating?
 Persistent Supports volume configuration?
-Yes suffixes k (kilobytes), m (megabytes), or g (gigabytes).
-The default is 512 MB.
-Single or multiple types?
+Yes Single or multiple types?
 Single Scalable?
-No Service unit cost: 5
+No